 Responsible Business Board

-Storengy UK launches a new Responsible Business Board to ensure that the company is held publicly accountable.
+Storengy UK's Responsible Business Board ensuring that the company is held publicly accountable.

 The board will focus on the 4 key areas in Storengy UK’s Business Charter: